ServiceNowDevProgram/DD18-Advanced-Service-Portal-Widgets/guidebook.md

 1. Click on the **Designer** Option in widget header menu
     ![Designer](./media/image16.png)

-1. Use the filter to look for k17_list_widget Test Page
+1. Use the filter to look for dd18_list_widget Test Page

 1. Select the Page

-1. Use the filter to search for k17_count_display_widget
+1. Use the filter to search for dd18_count_display_widget

     ![Filter](./media/image17.png)

-1. Drag and drop k17_count_display_widget above the k17 List Widget
+1. Drag and drop dd18_count_display_widget above the dd18 List Widget

-1. Navigate to [your instance] .service-now.com/sp_config/?id=k17_list_widget
+1. Navigate to [your instance] .service-now.com/sp_config/?id=dd18_list_widget

 1. Is the count of records populating?

+1. Create another new Change Request record.
+Does the change reflect in both your list and the count widget?
+If not, try to troubleshoot the issue.